 Temporary Event Notice

-Temporary Event Notices (TENs) may be submitted to permit the following licensable activities on a temporary basis, whether they are within a premises or outside, in an open space:
+Temporary Event Notices (TENs) may be submitted to permit the following licensable activities on a temporary basis, whether they are within a premise or an open space:

 Event name | Event date(s) | Apply for a TEN by |